cdmoro/literature-clock/README.md

 - [Themes](#themes): the clock has `colour themes` and `special themes` and each theme has light and dark variants, of course
   - Random colour theme: see a different colour theme each minute, isn't that even cooler? ([link](https://literatureclock.netlify.app/?theme=color-system))
 - Fade effect
-- Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, and you can change it for another one!
+- Font personalization: if you don't like the default font of a theme, that's perfectly fine, we won't judge you, and you can change it for another one (from Google Fonts - check Settings section)!
 - Progress bar: at the bottom of the page there is a `progress bar`, so you can know when a quote is about to change
 - Responsive: no matter how long a quote is, it will always look good on desktop and mobile 😎
 - Accessibility: All the quote elements have `aria-labels`